 Last week I showed you how to make a Mason Jar Herb Planter.
 We’re really working hard to get everything ready for our garden so we’ll be ready for planting as soon as the weather is.
 This week I made DIY Garden Markers to help us keep track of all of the young plants we are preparing to plant.
 Sometimes plants can look similar in the young stages.
 The garden plant identification markers are a fun addition to the garden even after the plants are mature!

 Garden Plant Markers Craft

-- paint in various colors – make sure to use something that will hold up to being outdoors
+- outdoor acrylic paint in various colors – make sure to use something that will hold up to being outdoors

 - paint pen – a fine tip will work best